SoupCat-Py/NMS-Layline-Calculator/README.md

 2. Run .exe file or follow instructions for .zip  <br />
 (In its current state .exe might be detected as "Program with unwanted behaviour" and subsecuently blocked by Windows Defender) <br />

-<br>Program contains detailed instructions as well as usefull info on 3 star resources and Laylines.
+<br>Program contains detailed instructions as well as usefull info on 3 star resources and Laylines under "Help" button.
 However if you prefer it in a form of a video we have a [short demonstration](https://www.youtube.com/watch?v=Ec8QN39GNB8) <br />

 <br>Idk why but the "source code" download in the releases isn't including the new files and updates I made so isntead, download "source.zip" from the code tab if you want the source code.
 They're the same for mac and windows. <br />